jgater/gravedesk/README.md

 Installation
 ============

 * You'll need to download and install Node.js, obviously.
-Tested on 0.8.9 from nodejs.org
+Tested on 0.10.10 from nodejs.org
 * A copy of mongodb from mongodb.org running on localhost, default port (27017)
 * git clone this repository to a suitable folder
 	`git clone git@github.com:jgater/gravedesk.git`
 * install necessary libraries to compile the npm modules; on ubuntu for example `sudo apt-get install build-essentials`
-* install the necessary node.js modules via npm in the root of the git cloned folder (the one with app.js in) `npm install -d`
+* install the necessary node.js modules via npm in the root of the git cloned folder (the one with app.js in) `npm install`
 * copy settings.example to settings.js for default settings; edit settings.js as appropriate.
-You'll need to change the email server and IMAP login at the very least
+You'll need to change the email server and context.io login at the very least
 * Note, it will read 'unread' emails in the mailbox folder specified, and mark them as read.
 Don't point at a folder you use for other purposes!
-Best to point at a dedicated IMAP account, of course.
+Best to point at a dedicated email account, of course.
+* Instead of reading directly from an IMAP account, gravedesk now uses [context.io](http://context.io)
+* You'll need, as a minimum, a free API key and the mail account you wish to monitor added as a source - you'll be prompted to add one when you create your free key.
+* For that account, you can also add a webhook that calls http://example.com/api/email/new on your site when you have new mail for faster addition of new tickets.
 * run from the root folder with node:
 	`node app.js`
 * server should now be available on http://localhost:3000 - you can login with the default admin account details in your settings.js